Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 </div>
 ```

-### Guideline 4: Create Layout in `starcounter-composition`
+### Guideline 4: Create the Composition in `starcounter-composition`

-As outlined in guideline 1, the layout of the HTML template should be included within the `<template is="starcounter-composition">`.
+As outlined in guideline 1, the composition of the HTML template should be included within the `<template is="starcounter-composition">`.

-The elements with a slot are grabbed into the `starcounter-composition` using the following syntax: `<content select="[slot='AppName/ElementName']"></content>`.
+The following syntax is used to distribute functional elements in the shadow DOM: `<content select="[slot='AppName/ElementName']"></content>`.

-Consider the following template only containing functional elements:
+Consider the following HTML view only containing functional elements:

 ```html
 <link rel="import" href="/sys/polymer/polymer.html">